Adroiti/docs-for-code-review-tools/checkstyle-VariableDeclarationUsageDistance.md

 ```

-An example of how to configure this Check: \- to set the allowed distance to 4; \- to ignore variables with prefix '^temp'; \- to force the validation between scopes; \- to check the final variables;
+An example of how to configure this check: \- to set the allowed distance to 4; \- to ignore variables with prefix '^temp'; \- to force the validation between scopes; \- to check the final variables;

 ```xml